sophiegermain/gettingcleaningdata/README.md

 * README.md
 * A code book describing the variables, the data, and any transformations or work performed to clean up the data (CodeBook.md)
+* The R script used to create the tidy data set (run_analysis.R).
+This script will recreate the tidyData.txt if you run it in a working directory which contains the original data set (folder "UCI HAR Dataset").
+The script is annotated with comments to explain all steps taken.
 * The tidy data set according to the project instructions (tidyData.txt)
-* The R script used to create the tidy data set (run_analysis.R) which will recreate the tidyData.txt if you run it in a working directory which contains the original data set (folder "UCI HAR Dataset")

 ### Reference: